ZSolarDev/Solar-Synth/README.md

 <h2 align="center">
   <img width="400" src="https://raw.githubusercontent.com/ZSolarDev/Solar-Synth/refs/heads/main/assets/Banner.png">
-  <br> A vocal synthesis engine which intends to bridge the quality gap between hobbyist tools and pricey vocal synths, aiming for a hefty amount of creative freedom.
+  <br> A vocal synthesis engine built to bridge the gap between free tools and high-end vocal synths without sacrificing creative freedom.
 </h2>

 # About Solar Synth
 ### What *exactly* is Solar Synth?
 If you read the top and would like to know more, I'll tell you more.
-By hobbyist tools, I'm reffering to things such as Utau and OpenUtau.
-By pricey vocal synths, I'm reffering to programs like Vocaloid and SynthesizerV; and I'm sure you can grasp what "creative freedom" means.
+By free tools I'm reffering to things such as Utau and OpenUtau.
+By high-end vocal synths, I'm reffering to programs like Vocaloid and SynthesizerV; and I'm sure you can grasp what "creative freedom" means.
 When this program releases, I hope for it to be easy to use, customizable, and high quality.

 <br>